Discover the College Library

 The Old Library and Rare Books Reading Room are open Monday to Friday 9am-1pm and 2pm-5pm.
 They are closed Christmas Eve to New Year's Day, Good Friday to Easter Monday, and on August Bank Holiday.

 All those wishing to consult material from the Old Library should arrange an appointment in advance by contacting the Special Collections Librarian, Kathryn McKee on 01223 339393 indicating the material they wish to consult.
 All readers will be required to show identification and complete a reader's form upon arrival.
-Our special collections may only be consulted in the Rare Books Reading Room under the supervision of a member of staff.
+Our Special Collections may only be consulted in the Rare Books Reading Room under the supervision of a member of staff.

 The Rare Books Reading Room has desk space for ten readers and houses a collection of catalogues and bibliographical reference books.
 The room offers wireless connectivity and readers are welcome to bring their own laptops.
 Photography may be permitted at the discretion of the Librarian.

 The College Biographical Archive, one of the best collections of its kind, is housed with other special collections in the Lower Library, and covers every Member of the College - over 43,000 - since comprehensive admissions records began in 1629.
-Further information about the Archive may be found here.
+Further information about the Biographical Archive may be found here.

 It combines information on birth, parents, schooling and academic career, drawn from College and University sources, with notes on later lives and careers and an ad hoc collection of press cuttings, letters and miscellaneous documents.
 It is the cumulative work of College Fellows and others, beginning in the eighteenth century, and is still actively maintained today.
 Together with a related collection of books and pamphlets, which are a rich source of biographical information, the archive provides material for genealogists and biographers, and is used to answer a wide variety of enquiries.